nik-kale/contextmoji-studio/README.md

 ---

 ## Quickstart
 > This README is implementation-agnostic.
-You can build Contextmoji as:
+You can build Contextmoji Studio as:
 - a web app (Next.js / React)
 - a CLI tool
 - a browser extension